#1. Focus on College Readiness

 #4.
 Increase Adult Degree Completion

-The Reach Higher program provides degree completion opportunities to students who have some college credit but have not completed an associate or bachelor’s degree.
-The program is being expanded to include college certificates.
+The Reach Higher program provides degree completion opportunities for students who have some college credit, but have not completed an associate or bachelor’s degree.
+The program is being expanded to include more college degrees offered in a flexible, “work-friendly” format.

 #5.
 Reward Performance